 Sports Presenter Meltdowns: Mean Gene Vs Falling Poster

 A nine-second clip, but glorious nonetheless.
 We love how Gene stays in 'booming sportscaster' character even when giving out to production staff.
-We like the idea that Gene orders his coffee in that voice.
+We like the idea that Gene ordered his coffee in that voice.

 Sports Presenter Meltdowns: Charlie Nicholas